jclark/pc-ptp-ntp-guide/chrony.md

 ## Using serial connection from GPS

 Connecting up the serial output from the GPS allows chrony to work even when there is no connection to any other NTP server.
+Unless you have this requirement, I do not recommend doing this: a serial connection to GPS output is generally less precise and more troublesome than using the internet with NTP.

 Install gpsd: